Azure/blackbelt-aks-hackfest/labs/day2-labs/init-containers.md

           containers:
             - image:  <login server>/azureworkshop/rating-web:v1
     ```
-5. Look at the **initContainers** section in the init-web-api-sample.yaml file.
-In here we can see commands to download the data(heroes.json, sites.json, ratings.json) which are to be imported into mongo db
+5. Look at the **initContainers** section in the **init-web-api-sample.yaml** file.
+In here we can see commands to download the data(heroes.json, sites.json, ratings.json) from the github repo to the data-dir folder.

    ![Download json](img/initcontainerwget.JPG "Init Container download DB data")

-   In the same section we can see commands which connect to the mongo db container already running on the port 27017 and import the json data into the web ratings database
+   In the same section we can see shell command which connect to the mongo db pod which we created in previous step.
+Once connected we import the data(heroes.json, sites.json, ratings.json) into the webratings database

    ![Download json](img/initcontainerimport.JPG "Import Data into the database")

-5. Deploy the web and api app to your cluster with the modified yaml
+6. Deploy the web and api app to your cluster with the modified yaml
     ```bash
     $ kubectl create -f init-web-api-sample.yaml
     ```

-6. See the init containers getting creating one after the other by executing the below command
+7. See the init containers getting creating one after the other by executing the below command
     ```bash
     $ kubectl get pods --watch
     ```